-- Submit a completed graduate school admission application with a \$25 non-refundable application fee. - Submit baccalaureate and any graduate transcripts from each college or university attended. - Achieve an acceptable score on either the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).
-An acceptable score on the Graduate Management Admission Test is defined as: - (200 X Undergraduate GPA) + (GMAT / GMAT Equivalency Score) = 1,000 or

-- (200 X Graduate Work GPA) + (GMAT / GMAT Equivalency Score) = 1.200. - Submit two recommendations using the Limestone College "Letter of Recommendation" form, preferably one from an individual who has knowledge of the applicant's work experience and one from an individual who has knowledge of the applicant's academic experience. - Students whose native language is not English must submit scores on the TOEFL test: a score on the electronic version of 100 is required; a score of 550 is required on the paper version. - Students who transfer in a maximum of 6 graduate level credit hours, will earn the status of Fully Accepted.
+- Submit a completed graduate school admission application with a \$25 non-refundable application fee. - Submit baccalaureate and any graduate transcripts from each college or university attended. - Submit two recommendations using the Limestone College "Letter of Recommendation" form, preferably one from an individual who has knowledge of the applicant's work experience and one from an individual who has knowledge of the applicant's academic experience. - Students whose native language is not English must submit scores on the TOEFL test: a score on the electronic version of 100 is required; a score of 550 is required on the paper version. - A) Achieve an acceptable score on either the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).
+An acceptable score on the Graduate Management Admission Test is defined as: